How to combine genres in Besѣda®

 The second variation is about negotiation.
 When the logic detects it is probable that there has been relationship turbulance or an impasse has been reached, a mini conversation of negotiation is triggered.
 The functioning of the negotiation matches the definition of embedding from the research: the negotiation is undertaken at a lower level than the current genre and the rules of the current genre do not apply.
 See the conversation analysis for an example.

 The third variation is a complex combination of parallelisation and embedding.
 Embed a different type of genre at the same level of the current genre and select the rules of which genre type are applicable at a given time.
-On the front end this is achieved by layering the canvases on which conversation moves are visualised.
 See the conversation analysis for an example.

 Conversation Analysis